rkruegs123/jax-catalyst-design/README.md

 # February 6, 2024

-- Need to add interaction energy between shell and spider
+- Added interaction energy between shell and spider (just morse attraction and general soft sphere repulsion)
-  - also leg repulsion
+  - next: leg repulsion, maybe add repulsion between head vertex and extracted vertex
 - Then, optimize for extraction
 - Then go from there...
   - e.g. add an energy penalty for the vertex to bind interaction.
 Want to minimize this.